MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 ## Step 1: Install the SharePoint Online Management Shell
 <a name="Step1InstallShell"> </a>

-The first step is install the SharePoint Online Management shell.
+For the first step, install the SharePoint Online Management shell.

 1. Uninstall all previous versions of the SharePoint Online Management Shell.

 2. Install from here: [SharePoint Online Management Shell](https://go.microsoft.com/fwlink/?LinkID=617148&amp;clcid=0x409).

-3. Open **SharePoint Online Management Shell** and select **Run as Administrator**.
+3. Open **SharePoint Online Management Shell**, and select **Run as Administrator**.

 [Upload on-premises content to SharePoint Online using PowerShell cmdlets](upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md)

 ## Step 2: Setup your working directory
 <a name="Step2Setupworkingdir"> </a>

-Before you start the migration process, you need to setup your working directory by creating two empty folders.
+Before you start the migration process, you need to set up your working directory by creating two empty folders.
 These folders to not require a lot of disk space as they will only contain XML.

 1. Create a Temporary package folder.